isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/t-getting-started/c-dashboard-user-interface.md

 ---
 description: The data workbench dashboard includes a Sidebar and Toolbar with feature menus and a Dashboard Canvas where you display data visualizations.
-seo-description: The data workbench dashboard includes a Sidebar and Toolbar with feature menus and a Dashboard Canvas where you display data visualizations.
-seo-title: Dashboard User Interface
 solution: Analytics
 title: Dashboard User Interface
 topic: Data workbench